cultuurnet/apidocs/projects/uitdatabank/docs/terminology.md

 ### Dummy location

-Events with a dummy location do not have a location `@id`, only a location name and address.
+Events with a dummy location do not have a location `@id`, only an embedded location with a name and address.

 An example of an event with a dummy location: https://io.uitdatabank.be/event/e160f0f3-89a8-45d7-94a6-34fda89fd69c

-These events were imported from UiTdatabank v2, where an event's location did not have to be a separate place that would be related.
+These events were imported from UiTdatabank v2, where their location did not have to be a separate resource that would be linked.

 No new events can be created with a dummy location in UiTdatabank v3.